VorontsovIE/bioinform/README.md

 ## Usage

 Usage is under construction.
-I don't recommend use this gem for a while: syntax is on the way to change to more simple and concise.
+I don't recommend to use this gem for a while: syntax is on the way to change to more simple and concise.
 But stay tuned

 ### Command-line applications
   * pcm2pwm